ciechanowiec/live_currency_converter/README.md

 ## National Bank of Poland API
 1. Official description of NBP’s API used by the program is published here: http://api.nbp.pl/en.html

-2. The program retrieves data from NBP by HTTP in JSON format.
+2. The program retrieves data from NBP via HTTP in JSON format.

 ## Screenshots
 <kbd><img src="!presentation/gui_screenshots/1.png"></kbd><br/><br/>